pivotal/blog/content/post/gp4k-kubebuilder-tdd.md

 condition.
 Specifically, consider Get()-ing the object to be reconciled.
 When using a real api-server, then we must Create() the object in the test case in order for Reconcile() to be called.
 The only way to force Get() to fail that we could think of was for the object to actually not exist.
-Therefore a contradiction is created in which the object must both exist (for the code under test to run), and not exist (for the error condition).
-We were unable to use the provided framework to simulate this error case—we needed some way to inject errors.
+This creates a contradiction in that the object must both exist (for the code under test to run), and not exist (for the error condition).
+We were unable to use the provided framework to simulate this error case.
+Instead, we needed some way to inject errors.

-Test Driven Development benefits from having easy and reliable ways to inject errors into injected dependencies so we can verify our code can react to anything.
+Test-driven development benefits from having easy and reliable ways to inject errors into injected dependencies so we can verify our code can react to anything.
 Before using KubeBuilder, we had previously written a Controller using the Operator SDK framework.
 That framework uses the [client-go] api, while KubeBuilder uses [controller-runtime].
 One feature that we had used extensively and missed from client-go's fake client was its Reactors.
-Reactors intercept an action made on the Client and create different behavior from what would normally happen, so they are a great fit for injecting failures.
+Reactors intercept an action made on the _Client_ and create different behavior from what would normally happen, so they are a great fit for injecting errors.
 For example:

 [client-go]: https://github.com/kubernetes/client-go
 [controller-runtime]: https://github.com/kubernetes-sigs/controller-runtime